johnmtayag/Amazon-Recommender-System/README.md

 ### Note: Reasons are included here for later reference --> Move them to Discussion

 ### Preprocessing: Removing Outlier Solar PV Systems
-Exploring the metadata reveals the presence of several solar PV systems with notably high outlier power generation ratings.
-The goal of this analysis is to detect anomalies both within a system's daily curves and across all systems.
-As there are not enough high-capacity systems to make meaningful comparisons between, all systems with a capacity higher than 50 kW are removed from both the 30 minute dataset and the metadata dataset.
-However, as the later principal component analyses are sensitive to high variance in power measurements, the dataset was further restricted to only systems where the power rating was in the Interquartile Region (between 2.28 and 3.42).
+There are several solar PV systems with notably high outlier power generation ratings, and since the goal of this analysis is to detect anomaly power generation curves, larger curves may end up as false-flags during the detection process.
+As there are not enough high-capacity systems to make meaningful comparisons, and since the vast majority of systems fall within a tiny subset of kwp values, the dataset was restricted to only systems where the power rating was within the Interquartile Region (between 2.28 and 3.42).
+This ensures that any detected anomalies will more-likely represent actual anomalies.

-Without this step, the resulting distribution of points in the principal component space is extremely spread out, masking potential anomalies.
-The below plot shows the distribution of points without removing outlier solar PV systems.
-More than 99% of the data points fall within the red bounding box, so in a way, all of the points outside of the box are anomalies.
-By limiting the data by power values, the distribution shrinks, with any remaining anomalies becoming much more apparent.
+The below plot shows the distribution of principal components from the later analysis without removing outlier solar PV systems.
+More than 99% of the data points fall within the red bounding box, so in a way, all of the points outside of the box may reprsent anomalies.
+By limiting the data to systems with lower power values, the distribution shrinks, with any remaining anomalies becoming much more apparent.

 <p align="center">
   <img src="images/pc1pc2_by_maxpower.png" alt="PC Boundaries for Anomalies Without Filtering" width="500"/>
 </p>

 ### Preprocessing: Converting Energy Output to Power Generation Rate
 The "generation_wh" column of the 30 minute dataset gives the amount of Watts generated in the last 30 minutes for a given solar PV system at a given timestamp.
 However, each solar PV system is associated with a value in the "kwp" column of the metadata which is the power generation capacity of the system in kW.
-In order to more easily compare these values, the energy outputs in W are converted to average power generated in kW with the following formula:
+In order to more easily compare these values, the energy outputs in W*(30 minutes) are converted to average power generated in kW with the following formula:

 ```math
 \text{power}_{\text{kW}} = \text{generation}_{\text{wh}} \times \left(\frac{60}{30}\right) \times \left(\frac{1}{1000}\right)